Voter suppression: Disenfranchisement

-Election Day

-Weekend (such as Sunday voting in Australia), also contributes to higher turnout than weekday voting, maybe even more than having Election Day as a federally recognized holiday.

-Election frequency
+The disenfranchisement of voters due to age, residence, citizenship, or criminal record are among the more recent examples of ways that elections can be subverted by changing who is allowed to vote.
+Most countries set their voting age to 18, thus disenfranchising citizens below that age.
+In many countries, like Germany, disenfranchisement is an additional penalty to certain crimes, such as treason or electoral fraud.
+In others such as India, all prisoners lose the right to vote during the duration of their imprisonment.
+Some jurisdictions may disenfranchise felons for life, including some (but not all) states of the United States of America.

+Frequent elections

-Two round elections (including primary elections), recall elections, and off-year elections are some examples of elections that increase the amount of time and attention required of voters, typically leading to lower turnout among certain types of voters.
-For example, Japan, Switzerland and the United States have among the lowest turnout rates of developed countries thanks to the federalism that contributes to them having a more complicated political system with more elections.
+Frequent elections increase the amount of time and attention required of voters, typically leading to lower turnout among certain types of voters.
+Two-round elections (including primary elections), recall elections, and off-year elections are some examples of elections that contribute to voter fatigue.
+For example, Japan, Switzerland and the United States have the lowest voter turnout rates among developed countries due to holding frequent elections.

-Election subversion

-Some examples of election subversion include denying the legitimacy of elections, disqualifying votes, permitting election insecurity and manipulation, and the intimidation of election officials.

 Identification

-The requirement to have a photo identification in order to vote can disenfranchise many voters especially the young, elderly, lower-income people, recently transitioned individuals, people of color, recently married women and people with disabilities, with one Brennan Center estimate that 11% of Americans did not have the type of photo id recently required by many states.
-A solution implemented in a number of countries is to automatically send id cards to all its citizens for free.
+Photo identification requirements to vote can disenfranchise many voters especially the young, elderly, lower-income people, recently transitioned individuals, people of color, recently married women and people with disabilities.
 Additionally, the implementation of signature-matching processes, especially for mail-in ballots, can also be done so strictly as to suppress orders of magnitude more votes than the actual fraud that it prevents.

+The Center for Democracy and Civic Engagement at The University of Maryland estimates that 15% of adult American either lack driver's licenses or state IDs or have IDs that may not meet strict photo ID voting law requirements.
+A solution implemented in a number of countries is to automatically send free ID cards to all its citizens.

+Influence of money

+Less-regulated campaign spending reduces the influence of every vote by giving more power to wealthy people, special interests and lobbyists.
+Corruption presents a more widely recognized form of election subversion or electoral fraud where votes or positions are acquired illegally using money.

 Information warfare

-Misinformation, disinformation, and the platforms that incentivized to boost half-truths and lies are forms of information warfare that can be used to confuse, intimidate, or deceive voters.
+Misinformation, disinformation, and the platforms that are incentivized to boost half-truths and lies are forms of information warfare that can be used to confuse, intimidate, or deceive voters.
 When misinformation and disinformation is amplified by the laundering of foreign money through domestic nonprofit organizations or other allied domestic actors, charges of treason can be brought against these actors for colluding with a foreign power.

 Common examples include undermining journalism, academia, political speech and other fundamental exchanges of ideas and information.
 Free or low-cost sources of information, such as through libraries, schools, nonprofits, public media, or open-source projects (like Wikipedia), have historically supported this key democratic prerequisite.
-For example, two-thirds of U.S. college students cited a lack of information as a reason for why they didn't vote.
+For example, two-thirds of U.S. college students in one study cited a lack of information as a reason for why they did not vote.